 More recently though, we have discovered additional factors which are thwarting/epigenetically down-regulating our genetic blueprint.
 I will feature one of these factors here.
 I will write a separate blog post soon reviewing as many factors as I have been able to identify, and once I publish that post, I will link to it here.

-His studies show that when pigs eat foods that are literally soft in their composition, the pigs’ jaw growth is thwarted: “Dietary consistency and the midline sutures in growing pigs”
+His studies show that when pigs eat foods that are literally soft, the pigs’ jaw growth is thwarted: “Dietary consistency and the midline sutures in growing pigs”

 As I mentioned, I will write a post listing all the factors that encourage or thwart cranial, and therefore whole-body health and development and growth, but for now, I’ll list some general areas: